jmcnamara/mdbook_rust_xlsxwriter/src/examples/dynamic_arrays.md

-# Dynamic array formulas
+# Dynamic array formulas: Examples of dynamic arrays and formulas

-An example of how to use the rust_xlsxwriter library to write formulas and functions that create dynamic arrays.
+An example of how to use the `rust_xlsxwriter`library to write formulas and functions that create dynamic arrays.
 These functions are new to Excel
 365. The examples mirror the examples in the Excel documentation for these functions.